Judgement Tarot Card Meanings and Combinations

 Keywords & Phrases:

-Resurrection and revival, roots in the past.
+Resurrection, rebirth, roots in the past.

 Judgement Tarot Card Meanings

-In relationships, this is the main card I look for with regard to reconciliation or revival of a relationship from the past, a frequently asked question by clients from the Tarot.
+In relationships, this is the main card I would look for with regard to reconciliation or revival of a relationship from the past, a frequently asked question by clients from the Tarot.
 (An article covering more about relationship reconciliation can be found here.)

 Aside from resurrection and revival, words with the re- prefix (means again, or to go back, return) helps to remember the concept too, such as: reawaken, rekindle, regenerate, renew, restore, redo… lots of re-‘s!

 If reversed it can indicate procrastinating in moving forward, postponements or delays, being stuck in the past and refusing to face facts, or going back around in a circle with the same result.

 Judgement Tarot Card Combinations: